mirko-pagliai/cakephp-database-backup/README.md

 The installation of these binaries may vary depending on your operating system.

+Please forward, remember that the database user must have the correct permissions (for example, for `mysql` the user must have the `LOCK TABLES` permission).

 ## Configuration
 The plugin uses some configuration parameters.
 See our wiki:
 * [Configuration](https://github.com/mirko-pagliai/cakephp-database-backup/wiki/Configuration)